rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 6:</b> Plot describes the average used car price by year produced.
 Black confidence bounds at the top of each bar can be seen to grow wider as cars grow older due to a reduced number of cars for sale from each year.
 The same effect can be seen for used cars from 2022.</sub></i></p>
 <br>

 The average used car value plot by year produced points out an interesting non-linear relationship between used car price and age.
 Average used car price seems to fall from 2022 produced cars to 2003 produced cars at which point it begins to rise slightly.
 This may be due to the influence of some sort of unexplained vintage-factor.
-The fact that this relationship is not perfeclty linear may have implications for linear models, to be broached in the modelling section.
+The fact that this relationship is not perfectly linear may have implications for linear models, to be broached in the modelling section.

 <br>
 <p align="center" width="100%">